ctsit/shibboleth_and_table_auth/README.md

 ![shib auth settings](img/shib_auth_settings.png)

-**Shibboleth Username Login Field**: The value that is provided by the server containing your Shibboleth login ID.
-If your institution does not use one of the values in the dropdown menu, select `other` and a text box will appear allowing you to enter the correct value.
-If the value you have entered is not found, it will default to functioning as if you had chosen `None`.
+**Shibboleth Username Login Field**: The name of the key that is provided by the server containing your Shibboleth login ID.
+If your institution does not use one of the keys listed in the dropdown menu, select `other` and a text box will appear allowing you to enter the correct key.
+If the key you have entered is not found on the server, it will default to functioning as if you had chosen the option `None`.

 **URL for Shibboleth Logout Page**: This should be set to `/Shibboleth.sso/Logout`.
 This will redirect users to the server's Shibboleth logout page.
 You can add [parameters to alter its behavior](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPLogoutInitiator).
 In this example, `return=/stage_c/` redirects users to the path `/stage_c/` on the host after shibboleth logout.
 The `return` parameter can be useful if your REDCap is not installed at the host's web root.